 - Infratentorial superficial siderosis classic symptoms are ataxia, sensorineural hearing loss, and myelopathy.
-An estimated 95% of patients who experience sensorineural hearing loss will progress to complete deafness.
+An estimated 95% of patients will experience hearing loss.

 - In 2014 there were only an estimated 100 confirmed cases in the United States with 270 published studies worldwide since the beginning of the 20th century.
 Now identifiable by improvements in magnetic resonance imaging (MRI), the number of confirmed cases of infratentorial superficial siderosis patients in the U.S is rising.
 Dr. Michael Levy, a neurologist, is currently working on a standardized MRI diagnostic protocol.

 - Researchers have identified the presence of cortical superficial siderosis as an early imaging indicator for patients at risk for dementia or Alzheimer’s disease.
 Unlike infratentorial superficial siderosis, those diagnosed with cortical superficial siderosis will not experience the same debilitating symptoms.
 Cortical superficial siderosis hemosiderin deposition is limited to cortical sulci over the convexity of the cerebral hemispheres, sparing the brain stem, cerebellum, and spinal cord.

 - The neural damage may be permanent, and disability will continue to progress even if an active bleed source is repaired.
 Studies have identified oral chelation drug therapy with the ability to cross the blood-brain barrier to be the only option to slow or stop the degeneration.